kmalay/web-models/README.md

 You can then supply custom values and execute the model.
 It uses normal form controls for user input and a web map to allow users to draw geometry to add to their query.

+### TODO:
+* Update markup to include one common set of form controls shared by the six models
+* Add logic to conditionally display drawing buttons
+* Add global variable to capture type of geometry